-Despite disease- and treatment-related risks of bone mineral density deficits, the prevalence of self-reported fractures among Childhood Cancer Survivor Study participants was lower than that reported by sibling controls.
+Despite disease- and treatment-related risks of bone mineral density deficits, the prevalence of self-reported fractures among Childhood Cancer Survivor Study (CCSS) participants was lower than that reported by sibling controls.
 Predictors of increased prevalence of fracture by multivariable analyses included the following:

 - Among female survivors, increasing age at follow-up, white race, methotrexate treatment, and balance difficulties.